apache/solr/solr/packaging/test/README.md

 ## Running Tests

-Tests can be run via `./gradlew bats`.
+Tests can be run via `./gradlew integrationTest` or using gradle abbreviation `./gradlew iTest`.
- This will download the necessary BATS libraries to your `.gradle` directory, assemble the binary distribution, and run the full test suite.
+ This will download libraries to your `.gradle` directory, assemble the binary distribution, and run the full test suite.

 Individual test files can be run by specifying the `-P bats.tests=[test_file.bats]` property.

+Tests do not currently randomize ports or directories, so they cannot be run in parallel.
+They may also fail if you already have an external cluster up.

 ## Writing Tests

 Our tests should all `load bats_helper` which provides a `common_setup` function that test files can call from their own `setup()` function.

 Test are defined as `@test "description of the test" { ... }` with statements in the function body.
 Test names can include letters, number, and spaces.
 They cannot include special characters like dashes or underscores, so JIRA issue numbers and command line flags are not valid test names.
-For more detail about BATS features, please consult special features of BATS, please consult
+For more detail about BATS features, please consult the documentation.

 Some tests will start clusters or create collections, please take care to delete any resources that you create.